Skip to main content

 Edit the Table Card

-To edit a Table Card, click the pencil icon in the top-right corner of the widget.
-This will open a settings sheet on the right, where the data source, entity status, tag, and other settings can be adjusted.
+To update the configuration of a Table Card, click the pencil icon in the top-right corner of the widget.
+This will open the settings sheet, where any of the original fields can be modified:

-1. Data Source: Modify the Entity Type, Status, or Tag to change the entities displayed in the table.
+1. Data Source: Update the Entity Type, Status, or Tag to display a different set of records.

-3. Title: Update the title of the table card to reflect any new data or focus.
+3. Title: Rename the widget to reflect new data or purpose.

 Editing Table Card

-Once the updates are made, click Update to save the changes.
-The table card will refresh with the new data and settings.
+Once changes are made, click the Update button.
+The widget will refresh to reflect the updated settings.

 Updated Table Card